-How blockchain can be used in eSports?
+How can blockchain be used in eSports?
 What potentials and current usages, but also which legal issues can arise from such combination?

 Blockchain in the entertainment revolution of eSports

-According to market statistics the eSports industry is the fastest-growing industry at the moment, growing at a 32.6% Compound Annual Growth Rate since 2012 (with North America and China leading the charge) and with a global revenue forecast of $1.5 billion by 2020.
-Besides the huge growth, the industry is rapidly evolving, going from content consumed largely through streaming platforms such as Twitch to network-backed streaming services.
+According to market statistics, the eSports industry is the fastest-growing industry at the moment, growing at a 32.6% Compound Annual Growth Rate since 2012 (with North America and China leading the charge) and with a global revenue forecast of $1.5 billion by 2020.
+Besides the considerable growth, the industry is rapidly evolving, going from content consumed largely through streaming platforms such as Twitch to network-backed streaming services.

-The rise of new startup platforms is gradually making the watching of eSports even more mainstream as such initiatives are largely welcoming the use of blockchain based applications to reward users and gather capital through the offering of tokens.
+The rise of new startup platforms is gradually making the watching of eSports even more mainstream as such initiatives are largely welcoming the use of blockchain-based applications to reward users and gather capital through the offering of tokens.

 Without any doubt, blockchain technology offers a uniquely simple and clear way of generating new sources of value while providing security and transparency on exactly how content generates revenue for all parties.

-While incentivising a tournament environment can help players sharpen their skills, another important application of DLTs is how this technology can help amateur gamers on their pathway to going pro, by decreasing the entry threshold when it comes to building and managing teams.
+While incentivizing a tournament environment can help players sharpen their skills, another important application of DLTs is how this technology can help amateur gamers on their pathway to going pro, by decreasing the entry threshold when it comes to building and managing teams.

 eSports betting between potentials and limitations

-Blockchain can help identify such errors by providing a decentralized and incorruptible way to place betsthrough smart contracts.
+Blockchain can help identify such errors by providing a decentralized and incorruptible way to place bets through smart contracts.
 Using Gimli for example – a decentralized platform based on Ethereum – the conditions for each bet are publicly available, and rules governing the whole platform are fully transparent: streamers can record the conditions for their bets on the blockchain, with results being triggered at the end of the game without any possibility of foul play.

-As frequently happens in fast growing markets, when the opportunity comes up, regulations are often left behind.
+As frequently happens in fast-growing markets, when the opportunity comes up, regulations are often left behind.
 Notwithstanding the enormous potential of skin betting – due to the level of abstraction that likely increases the typical willingness to wager – the lack of legal certainty and recent controversies have put downward pressure on the skin betting market, paving the way for cash betting to emerge.

-In Italy for example, given the potential winnings in cash in eSports tournaments, the gambling regulator decided to put in place a regulatory environment that would ensure adequate protections to players and at the same time would consider eSports as a kind of “soft” game waiving some regulatory obligations.
+In Italy, for example, given the potential winnings in cash in eSports tournaments, the gambling regulator decided to put in place a regulatory environment that would ensure adequate protections to players and, at the same time would consider eSports as a kind of “soft” game waiving some regulatory obligations.